Student Testing, Advisement, Registration, Transition (START)

 Begin your college career on the right foot – attend one of our upcoming START Days!

-*START Days for the Fall 2017 semester will begin in April.
+* Information regarding START Days for the Fall 2018 semester will be available in March.

 Placement testing helps us place students in the correct courses to ensure their success and is required for all new full-time students, unless exempt, prior to registering for classes.